 - Chili spiciness: 10+Inhuman

 Carolina Reaper Yellow Chili Seeds - World Record Holder

-Information: The Carolina Reaper has held the record of being the world`s hottest chili since November 2013.
+Information: From 2013 - 2023, the Carolina Reaper held the world record as the hottest chilli in the world.
 The variety was cultivated by chili farmer Ed Currie from the PuckerButt Pepper Company in South Carolina (USA).
 The name is a reference to the personification of death, the Grim Reaper, and the Carolina Reaper really is fatally hot.
 Even chili lovers are advised not to eat a whole pepper at once (the breeder also advises only eating them in the presence of another adult).
 People who are unused to eating hot chilies should not attempt to try it.